 While many exercise recovery and injury treatment modalities have only emerged in the past several years or so, cold and heat have been used for thousands of years for these purposes.

-The application of hot or cold therapy to muscles and tissues can alter blood flow, which in turn affects how the tissue feels and the metabolic activity of the tissue.
+The application of hot or cold therapy to muscles and tissues can alter blood flow, which in turn affects how the tissues feel and their metabolic activity.

 Although both can provide pain relief and can affect healing, in general, ice is best for acute injuries and swelling, and heat can be helpful for easing chronic pain and reducing stiffness.